tqdm/tqdm/README.rst

 * disable  : bool, optional
     Whether to disable the entire progressbar wrapper [default: False].
 If set to None, disable on non-TTY.
-* unit  : str, optional
-    String that will be used to define the unit of each iteration [default: it].
-* unit_scale  : bool or int or float, optional
-    If 1 or True, the number of iterations will be reduced/scaled automatically and a metric prefix following the International System of Units standard will be added (kilo, mega, etc.) [default: False].
-If any other non-zero number, will scale ``total`` and ``n``.
 * dynamic_ncols  : bool, optional
     If set, constantly alters ``ncols`` and ``nrows`` to the environment (allowing for window resizes) [default: False].